kalda-co/kalda/posts/2021/jan/pansexual-visibility-day.md

 </h3>

 <p>
         James Stephanie Sterling is a British-American YouTuber and pundit, who's focus is on the video games industry.
-They have written for many different companies, including Destructiod and the Escapist.
+They have written for many different companies, including Destructoid and the Escapist.
 They are non-binary and identify using singular they pronouns.

         They are a crowdfunding success story, and use their considerable online presence to expose the horrid treatment of those who work in the video games industry, as well as other topics.
 </p>

 <p>
 <strong> "As I've said before, in the UK as a kid, culture had only *just* started to begrudgingly accept bisexuals were real.
-I didn't *know* about the actual scope of sexuality and gender."
+I didn't <i>know</i> about the actual scope of sexuality and gender."
  </strong>
 </p>